 Also, the Head of Department, Veterinary Public and Preventive Medicine, UI, Prof. Victoria Adetunji said, Prof. Ogundipe infused his commitment to the Veterinary profession in Nigeria by serving in various capacities.

-“His impact and contributions in the academia and Veterinary profession in Nigeria will not be easily forgotten,” Adetunji said.
+“His impact and contributions to Nigeria’s academia and the veterinary profession will not be easily forgotten,” Adetunji said.

-NAN reports that the event also featured unveiling of a book in honour of Ogundipe’s retirement and birthday titled ‘Blurred Lines of Bloodliness in Global Health Challenges”, by his mentees
+The event also featured the unveiling of a book in honour of Ogundipe’s retirement and birthday titled ‘Blurred Lines of Bloodliness in Global Health Challenges”, by his mentees.